lindeberg25/HMM-LM/README.md

 # Hidden Markov Models (HMM) and Language Modeling (LM)

-This project aims to HMM and LM in the epitope prediction task.
+This project aims to apply HMM and LM in the epitope prediction task.
 This is a cooperation between the UNB Vision group and the Aston University epitope prediction group

 This repository has the following experiments: